Our telephone number, if you want to be on the program, 800-282-2882 and the email address lrushbo at eibnet.com.

 You're no better than them.

-It's okay he dies, it's okay the Iranians kill him, just not in a day you get your precious nuke deal signed.
+Just not on the day you get your precious nuke deal signed.

-She ought to be telling the Iranians they're not going to sign the deal unless the gay guy is set free and not killed.
+She ought to be telling the Iranians they're not going to sign a deal unless the gay guy is set free and not killed.

-So it it's clear that look, the homosexual uh the militant political homosexual element in Hollywood ran this episode.
+So it's clear that, look, the homosexual, the militant political homosexual element in Hollywood ran this episode.

 This episode ends up being about how the Iranian nuke deal is worthless and should not be done because of how they treat gays.